tillprochaska/embed/README.md

 ## Panel field <a id="Field"></a>
-The oEmbed plugin also includes its own panel field which provides a preview of the embedded media right inside the panel:
+The oEmbed plugin also includes its own panel field which provides a preview of the embedded medium right inside the panel:

 ```
 // in your blueprint